RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Breakout-Board/Quickstart/README.md

   caption="Network join parameters set"
 />

-- If the device was successful at joining the network, this will be reported with the Device Address that it has been assigned and the parameters will be reported again (Class A, OTAA, etc.) You will be presented with the Configuration menu again in case you want to send another command.
+6. If the device is successful at joining the network, this will be reported with the Device Address that it has been assigned, and the parameters will be reported again (Class A, OTAA, etc.).
+You will be presented with the Configuration menu again in case you want to send another command.
 You will do this in the next section, where you will send some uplink data to the network.

 <rk-img
   src="/assets/images/wisduo/rak4260-breakout-board/quickstart/ttn/successful-network-join.png"